realJohnDoe/org-sim/memory-bank/activeContext.md

 # Active Context: Organizational Simulation

 ## Current Work Focus
-The project has completed the initial setup phase.
-The TypeScript project using Vite for React is initialized at the repository root, with dependencies for visualization (D3.js) and testing (Jest, @testing-library/react) installed.
-The focus is now on beginning Test-Driven Development (TDD) cycles for core models, starting with the organizational state initialization.
+The project has completed the initial setup and the first TDD cycle for organizational state initialization.
+The focus is now on continuing Test-Driven Development (TDD) cycles for core models, specifically adding agents with capability vectors to the organizational state.

 ## Recent Changes
 - Created `projectbrief.md` to outline the project's core requirements, goals, and development approach.